White Wedding (song): Other versions and appearances

-The song is used in the trailer for Bride of Chucky

 The song is featured in the 1985 Italian horror film Demons.

-The song was remixed as (Trashcan Jack vs Billy Idol) "Club Wedding" (Frenetic) under Digital Dog's Jack Rokka guise.
-It has appeared on numerous dance compilations such as Wild Bassline (CD2 Mixed by Brooklyn Bounce) and Clubland 12.

-The song is included in the video games Rock Band 2, Rock Band Unplugged, Guitar Hero Van Halen, Marvel’s Guardians of the Galaxy, Grand Theft Auto: San Andreas and as DLC in Rocksmith.

-The song was also used in an advertisement for British soap opera Hollyoaks, promoting the week of a wedding storyline.
-It also featured in an episode of the 2004 BBC miniseries Blackpool as part of the story.

-The track also appeared on an advert for Coronation Street in 2003, promoting the climax of a bigamous storyline involving the character Peter Barlow.
-Barlow, portrayed by Chris Gascoyne, was seated at a table, reflectively spinning his two wedding rings around.

-On The Colbert Report, a couple who had been prevented from wedding at the Jefferson Memorial, by the 2013 government shutdown, were married.
+On The Colbert Report, a couple who had been prevented from marrying at the Jefferson Memorial, by the 2013 government shutdown, were married.
 The couple shared their first dance as Audra McDonald sang the song.

-A version sung in Greek by George Kostoglou appears in My Big Fat Greek Wedding 2.

 The German heavy metal singer Doro Pesch featured a cover of "White Wedding" on her 2000 album Calling the Wild.

 The American metal band In This Moment was set to collaborate with Idol on the track "Black Wedding" off their sixth album Ritual; the song's chorus contains the line, "it's a nice night for a black wedding," an obvious homage to Idol's "White Wedding."
 Due to claimed scheduling difficulties, Rob Halford of Judas Priest was featured on the track instead.

 Slipknot drummer Joey Jordison's side project – the US horror punk band Murderdolls – reached number 24 on the UK Singles chart in 2003 with their cover of "White Wedding."

-Deathstars made a version of White Wedding as a bonus track for their debut album Synthetic Generation.
-This version, played in A minor on instruments tuned down two whole steps, is a diminished fifth below the standard B minor version.

-In the episode "Dyeing is Easy, Comedy is Hard" (S04E15) of Will & Grace (2002), Will Truman references this song when Elliot, Jack McFarland's son, appears with a short blond hair.

-In the TV series “American Horror Story”, the song played in season 9, episode 2 of 1984, during the wedding massacre scene featuring Emma Roberts’ character.